Back to basics

 So as the years are passing by, more and more uncertainties arise, especially regarding the placement of planets within the Signs of the Zodiac.

 The ancient Greeks, however, showed an increasing interest in the individual.
-People started to become interested in the relationship between their individual existence, restricted in time and space, and the cosmic constellations surrounding them.
+People started to become interested in the relationship between their individual existence, restricted in time and space, and the specular reflecting cosmic constellations surrounding them.
 Unlike omen astrology, Greek astrology did attach value to the daily dance of the planets.
 In order to be able to register planetary positions in a reliable way, they needed a verifiable frame of reference.
 Unfortunately, the Zodiac didn’t offer the required consistency for this, as explained above.

 In order to provide a more reliable frame of reference, Euktemon (5th century BC) decided to divide the Sun’s orbit around the Earth into twelve equal segments.
 This artificial division he called the Ecliptic, also known as the tropical Zodiac.
-The names and core qualities of each of those twelve segments he derived from the Star Signs of the actual, sidereal Zodiac.
-He connected both imaginary belts by aligning the Spring or Vernal Equinox of the sidereal Zodiac (the moment in spring when day and night are of equal length) with the Sun’s position at the First Point of Aries on the Ecliptic.
+The names and core qualities of each of those twelve segments he derived from the Star Signs of the underlying, sidereal Zodiac.
+He connected both imaginary belts by aligning the Spring or Vernal Equinox of the sidereal Zodiac (the moment in spring when day and night are of equal length) with the Sun’s position at the First Point of Aries on his Ecliptic.

 From 431 BC onwards, he used this division for all his measurements.
 Later, in the 2nd century AD, Euktemon’s division was conclusively confirmed by the influential Greek astronomer and mathematician Ptolemaeus.
 Ever since Ptolemaeus, the tropical Zodiac has been used as a general frame of reference.